 Over the past few weeks, I have heard a wide range of New Year’s resolutions.
 Some are as simple (or not so simple) as giving up sweets.
 Others are a little deeper, such as aiming to view others through the lens of God.

-My New Year’s resolution for 2015 is to simply “hang tight.”
+My New Year’s resolution for the year is to simply “hang tight.”
 I am in several life situations right now where I have no choice but to wait, so rather than constantly trying and failing to speed up time, I just need to hang tight.